Binghamton University, State University of New York

 B.A., History, University of Vermont, 2006

 B.A., Theater: Acting and Scenic Design, Hampshire College, 2002

-Interests: History of Beer and Alcohol, Commodities/Commodification, Gender, European Imperialism, and Trade Networks
+Interests: History of Beer and Alcohol, History of Capitalism, Commodities/Commodification, Gender, European Imperialism, and Trade Networks

-Dissertation: Imperialism in a Bottle: How the Golden Lager Conquered the World, 1842-1939.
-[Working Title].
+Dissertation: Empire in a Bottle: How the Pilsner Lager Became the Imperial Beer, 1842-1930 [Working Title].